De-Feedback V1

 The Details

-What is special about the recommended hardware options?
+What is so special about the verified and dedicated hardwares?

 There is a very long and complicated list of things that have been done to the machine BIOS, operating system, and various apps and settings to maximize performance for low latency audio plugins.
-The NUC combo options have been optimized for De-Feedback using the Focusrite Scarlett GEN3 and GEN4 interfaces with the specific driver from our website.
+Our dedicated NUC/Focusrite combo options have been optimized for De-Feedback using the Focusrite Scarlett GEN3 and GEN4 interfaces with the specific driver from our website.
 Even if you already have a nice computer or a popular expensive audio interface, there is no guarantee it will work at extremely low latency.
 Do not run additional programs, plugins, or change OS/app settings without our approval.
-We recommend a dedicated hardware unit for De-Feedback, separate from hardware running other programs.
+In general, we recommend a dedicated hardware unit for De-Feedback, separate from hardware running other programs and apps.
+To run De-Feedback with other plugins as well, see the verified hardware platform options.

 Can I use my own computer hardware?